albanmaire/installerconfig/README.md

 # installerconfig

-`installerconfig` is a tool designed to automate the installation and configuration of FreeBSD.
+`installerconfig` is a highly customizable configuration tool for FreeBSD.
+This tool is designed to simplify and automate the process of installing and configuring a FreeBSD system, thus reducing the time and effort required to set up a new system.

-## Documentation

-The documentation is located [here](https://gitlab.com/albanmaire/installerconfig/-/wikis/home)!
+This one is inspired by what `bsdinstall` does in interractive mode with some additions.

 ## License